-The argument that Peterson makes here is far from trivial.
 Most of us have been taught that we are logical beings.
-We see, hear, feel and smell that what is around us, but above all we have a mighty intellect for abstract ideas.
+We see, hear, feel and smell what is around us, but above all we have a mighty intellect for abstract ideas.
 We can speak, after all.
 And do we not have our books filled with knowledge?
 “I think therefore I am”, Descartes declares triumphantly.
-Clearly our intellectual mind is superior to the sensuous animate world.

 Yet even now, you are staring at visual symbols and are mysteriously experiencing them as sounds.
 Think about that for a second.
 You are hallucinating a synaesthesia between sight and sound, right now.
-The written word is the most important way to build and communicate knowledge in the western world.
-But communicating knowledge in this way apparently requires this magical collaboration between the senses.
 “Hearing with your eyes” sounds like a deeply poetic and un-scientific thing to say.
 It is however at the very foundation that makes the scientific worldview possible.
 Profound sensuous experiences are all around us.

 One existential reality we can choose to emerge ourselves in would be to state that truth is defined by the direct experience of our senses.
-That we are the centre of our own universe.
 That both the falling tree and me myself are sentient beings.
 That we only share a reality as long as there is a reciprocal sensuous experience between us.
 Thus, there can be no sound in my reality as long as I am not able to experience it directly.

 So what are the implications of this sensuous reality?
-Our intellectual mind is clearly bound to our bodies.
-I cannot be consciously present in a place where my body is not.
-Nor are my thoughts independent from my body.
-My Nobelprice-winning line-of-thinking will be interrupted if you kick me in the gut.
-There is no me without my body.
 There is no me without my senses.
 Without smelling, hearing, feeling and tasting there would be nothing to feed and shape my thoughts.
 There would be no talking to share my thoughts with other beings.
-With other conscious entities.
 No way to give a place to my thoughts in the physical reality that my body is a part of.

 In my own life I spend a lot of time training my mind to see the world around me in this more sensuous light.
 I feel that seeing the world in this light contains more truth in most of the situations we find ourselves in everyday life.
 In kindergarten, highschool and university I always learned to see the world in an ever-increasing abstract way.
-Although I love and cherish this way of looking around me, it is often misleading and empty with respect to our direct environment.
-It teaches us that we shouldn’t play, smile and wonder about simple things, but rather explain them.
+Unfortunately, this teaches us that we shouldn’t play, smile and wonder about simple things, but rather explain them.